jontybale/http-parser/README.md

 ** Basic service which acts as a facade to GuzzelHttp and hydrates the domain models.
 * JsonFormatter
 ** Service to transform the domain model in to a format which is required.

-# Install

-Please install the application with Composer.

-# Unit test

-Can by run via ./vendor/bin/phpunit within this directory after completing the composer install.